Ergot Derivatives/Grapefruit Interactions

 How the interaction occurs:

-Grapefruit juice may increase the amount of ergot derivative in your blood.
+Grapefruit may increase the amount of ergot derivative in your blood.

 What might happen:

-When ergot derivatives are taken with grapefruit juice, the grapefruit juice may cause the ergot derivative to build up in your body.
+When ergot derivatives are taken with grapefruit, the grapefruit juice may cause the ergot derivative to build up in your body.
 This increased amount of ergot derivative may affect blood flow in your body causing potentially serious effects.

 What you should do about this interaction: